marckassay/marckassay.github.io/_posts/2022-03-07-angular-tailwind-nx-storybook.markdown

 categories: workspace node
 ---

 This post is a brief continuation of '[Set up Tailwind CSS with Angular in an Nx workspace](https://medium.com/nrwl/set-up-tailwind-css-with-angular-in-an-nx-workspace-6f039a0f4479)' by [Leosvel Pérez Espinosa](https://medium.com/@leosvel).
-The following repository forked from the blog post just mentioned, contains all what is mentioned below:
+The following repository forked from the blog post just mentioned contains all that is mentioned below:

 - [https://github.com/marckassay/angular-tailwind-storybook-nx](https://github.com/marckassay/angular-tailwind-storybook-nx)

-Objective for this blog post is to demonstrate integrating Storybook in 'app1' and 'lib1' of this workspace.
+The objective for this blog post is to demonstrate integrating Storybook in 'app1' and 'lib1' of this workspace.
 This image shows the results of installing and configuring Storybook for 'app1':

 ![updated app1 serving storybook](/assets/2022-03-07/app1.stories-storybook.png)